msg-byu/enumlib/support/DEVELOPMENT.md

 Enumeration paper IV (CMS, 2017) essentially used the same concept as III for skipping configurations that violated site restrictions---it built the configurations one color at a time (instead of building the entire configuration) skipping "partial" colorings that were equivalent to those aleady seen.
 That allowed "early exits" from branches of the tree search, skipping duplicates of earlier configurations in the tree.
+It also eliminated a need for a complete hash table.
+Instead only hash tables for the partial colorings were required.
+Much larger problems can be handled this way.

 ## Ideas for a refactor
 * It's impractical in many problems to store
-(even just the hashes of) all surviving configurations at the end of the enumerations.
-Better to print them out in batches as the enumeration proceeds.
+(even just the hashes of) all surviving configurations until the end of the enumerations.
+It's only practical to print them out in batches as the enumeration proceeds.
 So we need data structures that allow this.
 * It seems that if we have disjoint sets of types, we can enumerate the different sites separately, for each set, then do a kind of "outer product" to generate the full list of configurations.
 In general, doing several smaller problems, separately and then combining should be much, much, more effecient because of the combinatorial explosion that happens with additional colors.
 * It would be nice to do a 2D problem first, maybe a few toy problems, to build intuition.
 Nice undergraduate problem.
 * There might be some good ideas in this paper DOI 10.1186/s13321-016-0129-3, Supercell program: a combinatorial structure-generation approach for the local-level modeling of atomic substitutions and partial occupancies in crystals Kirill Okhotnikov, Thibault Charpentier, and Sylvian Cadars
-*